Zombies on Broadway (album): Songs

 "Zombie Intro" is a short 27-second long track that consists of city noise, passing trains and chatter from a New York subway.
 It transitions into "Brooklyn, You're Killing Me", which features spoken-word vocals and was reminiscent of the vibe heard on Everything in Transit (2005).
 It and "Island Radio" were written after McMahon had returned to Los Angeles as a "kind of my mic-drop about New York".
-"So Close" is about taking chances and starting over when the need arises; McMahon wrote it after the first Wildernees tour.
+"So Close" is about taking chances and starting over when the need arises; McMahon wrote it after the first Wilderness tour.
 "Don't Speak for Me (True)" is more stripped-down, compared to the preceding two tracks, with McMahon's vocals highlighting the lyrics.

 While touring to support his debut album, McMahon had a weekend free from touring in New York.
 Here, he encountered "the acrobat, the banker, the oxblood friend; these larger than life characters ... that lead me through the boroughs, bodegas, bars and subway stations," which he referenced in "Fire Escape".
 The track has soft verses with strong chorus sections that incorporate chanting in the same vein as the band Walk the Moon.
 "Dead Man's Dollar", one of the first songs written for the album, talks about working long days to provide for one's family.
 It combines the lyric fragility of "Don't Speak for Me (True)" with the pop tendencies of "So Close" and "Fire Escape", starting with a quiet piano before eventually building by adding guitar and extra backing vocals.

 "Shot Out of a Cannon" was written after being "outlaid crazy New York City at 4 a.m.".
 "Walking in My Sleep" began as a group of vignettes.
 McMahon explained: "I am someone who craves constant motion, but once plane rides and hotel nights accumulate there is a sense that the world has shifted in some imperceivable way."
 It is a piano-and-guitar centered track that features softer sections with McMahon's vocals on display.
 "Island Radio" uses unrequited love as a metaphor for being trapped on a deserted island.
 McMahon wrote "Love and Great Buildings" while looking at the architecture in Williamsburg, Brooklyn.
 The song alludes to politics, with its hints of the challenges people face during a recession.
 "Birthday Song" was the last song written for the album.
 McMahon woke up in his apartment and called his manager and told them he needed a piano immediately.
 He spent the afternoon staring out the window writing the song.